Global Threat Intelligence Report

 Common MITRE Techniques

-An upward arrow in the last column indicates that usage of the technique has increased since our last report; a downward arrow indicates that usage has decreased, and an equals (=) symbol means that the technique remains in the same position as in our last report.
+The following table shows the top 20 techniques.
+An upward arrow (↑) in the “change” column indicates that usage of the technique has increased since our last report.
+A downward arrow (↓) indicates that usage has decreased since our last report.
+An equals (=) symbol means that the technique remains in the same position as in our last report.

 Technique Name Technique ID Tactic Name Last Report Change